sdcnku/micropython/docs/library/omv.tf.rst

    ``roi`` is the region-of-interest rectangle tuple (x, y, w, h).
 If not specified, it is equal to the image rectangle.
 Only pixels within the ``roi`` are operated on.

+.. function:: tf.load(path, [load_to_fb=False])

+   ``path`` a path to a ``.tflite`` model to load into memory on the MicroPython heap by default.

+   NOTE!
+The MicroPython heap is only ~50 KB on the OpenMV Cam M7 and ~256 KB on the OpenMV Cam H7.

+   Pass ``"person_detection"`` to load the built-in person detection model from your OpenMV Cam's internal flash.
+This built-in model does not use any Micropython Heap as all the weights are stored in flash which is accessible in the same way as RAM.

+   ``load_to_fb` if passed as True will instead reserve part of the OpenMV Cam frame buffer stack for storing the TensorFlow Lite model.
+You will get the most efficent execution performance for large models that do not fit on the heap by loading them into frame buffer memory once from disk and then repeatedly executing the model.
+That said, the frame buffer space used will not be available anymore for other algorithms.

+   Returns a `tf_model` object which can operate on an image.

+.. function:: tf.free_from_fb()

+   Deallocates a previously allocated `tf_model` object created with ``load_to_fb`` set to True.

+   Note that deallocations happen in the reverse order of allocation.

 class tf_classification -- tf classification dection result
 ===========================================================